-The 22 Best Foods to Lower Insulin Resistance, From a Doctor
+The 22 Best Foods to Lose Belly Fat, Lower Insulin Resistance, From a Doctor

-By changing your diet, and adopting a low-carb, high fiber approach, you can reverse metabolic syndrome, which is a condition that includes insulin resistance, this doctor's research has found.
+By changing your diet, and adopting a low-carb, high-fiber approach by eating more vegetables, fruit, legumes, nuts, seeds, and whole grains (and less processed foods such as refined grains like added sugar and white flour foods), you can reverse metabolic syndrome, which is a condition that includes insulin resistance, this doctor's research has found.

-When you eat more sugar or simple carbs (such as in junk food, bread, pasta, or other highly processed foods) than your body can use, your insulin response goes up, to signal to the body to store the extra as fat.
-"Insulin knocks on the door" to tell your body that blood glucose needs to be delivered to the cells, first to the liver, muscles, and other cells, to be used for fuel, but then to your fat cells, where it can be store till later."
+When you eat more sugar or simple carbs (such as junk food, white bread, white pasta, sweets, chips or other highly processed foods) than your body can burn up by moving about, insulin response goes up, signaling to the body to store the extra fuel as fat.
+"Insulin knocks on the door" to tell your body that blood glucose needs to be delivered to the cells, first to the liver, muscles, and other cells, to be used for fuel, but then to your fat cells, where it can be stored till later."

 Things go awry when you eat more sugar than you can use, he explains.
 The average American meal has about 60 to 75 grams of carbohydrates in it.
 On average Americans eat about 250 to 300 grams of carbs a day, which is about ten times what your body can use–unless you're training like an Olympic athlete.
 (Side note: Dr. Cucuzzella says he has eaten 20 to 30 grams of carbs a day for ten years, and as someone with diabetes, this level "keeps me well and running.")